 (a) accords to the specifications of the foreign purchaser

 (b) is not in conflict with the laws of the country to which it is intended for export,

 (c) is labeled on the outside of the shipping package that it is intended for export, and

 (d) is not sold or offered for sale in domestic commerce.

-For any assistance in notarizing and certifying documentations to be used overseas for those residing in the United States, our staff is available to answer your questions and provide you with step-by-step assistance.
-We are in the office every day, Monday to Sunday, from 8 AM to 11 PM EST. Do not hesitate to call us at 404-323-4211, or e-mail firstname.lastname@example.org to schedule an appointment at your earliest convenience.
+For any assistance in notarizing and certifying documentations to be used overseas for those residing in the United States, our staff is available to answer your questions and provide you with step-by-step assistance along the way.
+We are in the office every day, Monday to Sunday, from 8 AM to 11 PM EST. Do not waste another moment wondering, “Where can I get an apostille?”
+You can call us at 404-323-4211, or e-mail firstname.lastname@example.org to schedule an appointment at your earliest convenience.